European Stocks Climb as Investors Weigh Tech Resilience

 European stocks climbed Monday after wild swings in tech shares dragged markets lower last week.
 U.S. stock trading is closed for the Labor Day holiday.

-The pan-continental Stoxx Europe 600 rose 1.7%.
-In the U.S., futures tied to the S&P 500 edged up 0.4%.
-Futures tied to the tech-heavy Nasdaq slipped 0.6%, after it on Friday posted its largest weekly decline since the week ending March 20.
+The pan-continental Stoxx Europe 600 finished the day's trading up 1.7%.
+In the U.S., futures tied to the S&P 500 edged up 0.6%.
+Futures tied to the tech-heavy Nasdaq slipped 0.3%, after it on Friday posted its largest weekly decline since the week ending March 20.

 The gains in Europe came as data on German industrial production showed a continued, but slowing, recovery.
 But concerns remained that the long-running tech rally which has driven major U.S. benchmarks to record highs, skewing indexes toward technology companies, might be coming to an end.